JoshuaSchlegel/configure-ad/README.md

 ![image](https://github.com/user-attachments/assets/43f6a90d-d6a1-44cf-92e1-c2f8d362ab2a)

-*Now we need to set Client1's DNS settings to DC1's Private IP Address
+**Now we need to set Client1's DNS settings to DC1's Private IP Address.
+Then, we will ping the Domain Controller to test the connection.**

 - After Client1 has been successfully deployed, click on Client1 and go to "Network Settings"
 - Click on the Network Interface/IP Configuration (client1559_z1 (primaty)/ ipconfig1 (primary)